teamreadme/readme/posts/new-roles.md

 Ready to get started?
 [Create an account](/auth/register) and starting writing your README today!

-Before you know it, you'll be on your second day!
-Don't forget to reach out on twitter [@teamreadme](https://twitter.com/teamreadme) and let us know how it went!
+Before you know it, you'll be on your second day.
+Don't forget to reach out on twitter [@teamreadme](https://twitter.com/teamreadme) and let us know how it went.

 \- Jake Reynolds, Founder @ README